-Customer managers.
-The offer also targets eligible owners and property managers of privately-owned multi-unit residential buildings (MURBs) in the City of Toronto, which provide housing to a market that includes The offer also targets eligible owners and property managers of privately-owned multi-unit residential buildings (MURBs) in the City of Toronto, which provide housing to a market that includes The offer also targets eligible owners and property managers of privately-owned multi-unit residential buildings (MURBs) in the City of Toronto, which provide housing to a market that includes privately-owned multi-unit residential buildings (MURBs) in the City of Toronto, which provide housing to a market that includes City of Toronto, which provide housing to a market that includes I low income customers and families based on screening criteria established in collaboration with Enbridge's Low Income Consultative Working Group.
-Metrics The primary metric is cumulative cubic meter (CCM) savings Tracking As with Commercial custom projects, the savings for each Methodology custom project are calculated on an individual basis methodology custom project are calculated on an individual basis.
-Additionally savings per unit installed for each type of Additionally, savings per unit installed for each type of prescriptive measure are tracked and totalled.
-Posults are recorded and summarized through a monthly tracking process utilizing Ephridge's sales tracking software All supporting documentation is reviewed for accuracy and completeness and is retained by Tracking and Reporting.
-Offer Low Income Multi-Residential (Part 3) efforts help social Description housing providers and MURB managers improve the energy efficiency of aging buildings.
+Target This offer targets multi-residential social housing providers and Target Customer managers.
+The offer also targets eligible owners and property managers of privately-owned multi-unit residential buildings (MURBs) in the City of Toronto, which provide housing to a market that includes low income customers and families based on screening criteria established in collaboration with Enbridge's Low Income Consultative Working Group.
+Metrics The primary metric is cumulative cubic meter (CCM) savings.
+Tracking As with Commercial custom projects, the savings for each Methodology custom project are calculated on an individual basis.
+Additionally, savings per unit installed for each type of prescriptive measure are tracked and totalled.
+Results are recorded and summarized through a monthly tracking process utilizing Enbridge's sales tracking software.
+All supporting documentation is reviewed for accuracy and completeness and is retained by Tracking and Reporting.
+Offer Low Income Multi-Residential (Part 3) efforts help social Description housing providers and MURB managers improve the energy efficiency of aging buildings. choichey er aging ballaings.
 The Low Income Multi-Residential offer takes a "building as a system approach" to energy efficiency.
 It targets housing providers, building operators and tenants with a range of measures such as equipment replacement, thermal envelope improvements and controls, and includes enhanced financial incentives, technical information services, building assessments/audits, education and project facilitation.

-Financial barriers inherent in the Low Income sector related to increased financial incentive relative to the standard custom offer; incentives are based on annual natural gas savings up to \$100,000 or 50% of project cost.
+Financial barriers inherent in the Low Income sector related to limited capital availability are addressed by providing an increased financial incentive relative to the standard custom offer; incentives are based on annual natural gas savings up to \$100,000 or 50% of project cost.
 Prescriptive equipment replacement is incented at a set dollar amount depending on efficiency levels.
-These measures Include specific condensing/nigh efficiency bollers, energy recovery ventilation systems and near recovery ventilation Δ free direct install showerhead installation program is also available.
+These measures include specific condensing/high efficiency boilers, energy recovery ventilation systems and heat recovery ventilation systems.
+A free direct install showerhead installation program is also available.
 Technical issues are addressed by engaging sector experts to provide a suite of services including benchmarking, energy audits, technical assistance and project facilitation.
 Financial subsidy is provided towards energy audits, building and equipment inventories, and consumption monitoring activities.
 Direct install in-suite measures, low-flow showerheads and heat reflector panels are provided for eligible buildings.
-Cost- As per the Guidelines, the Low Income program TRC-Plus Effectiveness screening threshold is 0.70.
-The Low Income Part 3 offer was cost-effective as supported by the TRC-Plus and PAC Screening - see Table 6.4.
-Evaluation In the case of custom projects, savings for each project are Activities determined with project-specific savings calculations.
+Cost- Effectiveness As per the Guidelines, the Low Income program TRC-Plus screening threshold is 0.70.
+The Low Income Part 3 offer was cost-effective as supported by the TRC-Plus and PAC screening - see Table 6.4.
+Evaluation Activities In the case of custom projects, savings for each project are determined with project-specific savings calculations.
 Where applicable, ESCs utilize standardized engineering calculators developed by Enbridge's technical engineering team.
 Projects are screened for an additional internal technical review to verify savings calculations as appropriate.
-Where required, savings calculations are specialized based on project-specific
+Where required, savings calculations are specialized based on project-specific engineering analysis.